List of orthodontic functional appliances: History

-It is important to note that initially dento-facial Orthopaedics was mainly done in Europe.
+Initially, dento-facial Orthopaedics was mainly done in Europe.
 The United States was introduced to Fixed Orthodontics by Edward Angle.
 Norman William Kingsley was the first person to show "jumping the bite" by using an anterior bite plate.
 Hotz then developed the Vorbissplate which was a modification of Kingsley's plate.
 Wilhelm Roux is credited with being the first person who studied the effects of functional forces on Orthodontics in 1883.
 His workings were then used by other dentists studying dental orthopaedics.
 His teachings became known as Roux Hypothesis, which Karl Haupl later expanded upon.
 The Monobloc was developed by Pierre Robin (surgeon) in 1902 and is considered to be one of the first functional appliances in Orthodontics.
 The Monobloc was a modification of Ottolengui's removable plate.
 In 1908, Viggo Andersen developed the Activator appliance.
 This was the first functional appliance to be widely accepted, especially in Europe.
 This appliance became the "Norwegian" system of treatment in Orthodontics in the early 1900s.